 Imaging examination

-Computed tomography (CT)-scan and magnetic resonance imaging confirmed L5/S1 nonunion with hardware loosening and adjacent segment disc degeneration and spinal stenosis.
+Computed tomography scan and magnetic resonance imaging confirmed L5/S1 nonunion with hardware loosening and adjacent segment disc degeneration and spinal stenosis.
 Risks, benefits, and alternative management were discussed and the patient elected to proceed with hardware removal, L4/5 decompression using a right-sided approach, and L4-S1 TLIF and posterior spinal fusion with iliac crest autograft.
 The procedure was carried out as planned with an allograft interbody spacer impacted into the anterior half of the disk space at both the L4/5 and L5/S1 levels without any obvious intraoperative complication.
 Soon after awaking from anesthesia, the patient began complaining of right leg radiculopathy along the L5 dermatome.
 Plain films (Figure 1A and B) showed no obvious complication.
-CT-scan was then obtained which revealed allograft spacer fracture with fragment displacement into the right L5 neural foramen (Figure 2A-C).
+Computed tomography scan was then obtained which revealed allograft spacer fracture with fragment displacement into the right L5 neural foramen (Figure 2A-C).